Ensembles of Localised Models for Time Series Forecasting: Analysis of Results

-The FFORMA method outperforms our clustered ensemble models on the M4 dataset across all GFMs, and shows better performance compared to FFNN and PR on the M3 dataset and the Kaggle web traffic dataset, respectively.
+The FFORMA method outperforms our clustered ensemble models on the M4, Tourism and Hospital datasets across all GFMs, and shows better performance compared to FFNN and PR on the M3 dataset and the Kaggle web traffic dataset, respectively.
 However, overall our clustered ensemble models outperform FFORMA.
-Moreover, the RNN-based Ensemble.Specialists outperforms FFORMA across all datasets except the M3 and M4 datasets.
-The FFNN and PR based Ensemble.Specialists models show a mixed performance compared to FFORMA.
+Moreover, Ensemble.Specialists models show a mixed performance compared to FFORMA across all baseline GFMs.
 The poor performance of the FFORMA method on the Kaggle web traffic and Ausgrid half-hourly datasets can be attributed to its instability around forecasting time series with consecutive zeros/constant values.
 Also, the limited amount of time series available for model training may be a reason for the underperformance of FFORMA on the CIF 2016 dataset.

+Our clustered ensemble models outperform the considered gradient boosted trees based benchmark, CatBoost, for all GFMs across all datasets, except for 5 cases: Ausgrid monthly and Hospital on RNNs, Ausgrid monthly and Tourism on FFNNs and Kaggle web traffic on PR.